iChengbo/react-native-imagemin-asset-plugin/README.md

 ## Configuration

-You can configure the plugin behaviour through the optional `imageminAssetPlugin` field in your `metro.config.js` file under the `transformer` section.
+You can configure the plugin behaviour through the optional `assetPlugins` field in your `metro.config.js` file under the `transformer` section.

 Explore the options to get the best result for you.